Updated on 25 August 2017

 Away from the harbour but possibly the best place in Paphos for authentic Cypriot mezethes or small dishes, Seven St Georges Tavern is an utter delight.
 There’s no website but any cab driver will be able to take you there.
 Dine in their courtyard garden and enjoy their loaf of homemade bread – when you leave, they’ll wrap up the loaf for you to take away.

-I recommend the luxurious Almyra hotel – the name stands for taste of the sea and that sums up the lure of the place pretty well!
+We recommend the luxurious Almyra hotel – the name stands for taste of the sea and that sums up the lure of the place pretty well!
 With eight acres of landscaped gardens, its next door to the equally luxe Anabelle hotel.
 As they’re part of the same group, guests can use the swimming pool and facilities of each hotel.
 We stayed in a Kyma Suite, with a large roof terrace and king size day bed – the perfect party or family pad!

 Whether you prefer to get some serious rest and relaxation or to take in the sights, Cyprus has so much to offer.